PARAVPREET17/PARAVPREET17/README.md

 - 🔭 I’m currently working on Back-end Development.
 - 🌱 I’m currently learning Machine Learning.
 - 👯 I’m looking to collaborate on Machine Learning Projects
-- 🤔 I’m looking for help with DSA and Competitive Programming.
+- 🤔 I’m looking for help with  Competitive Programming.
 - 💬 Ask me about anything, I'm always ready to help.
 - 📫 How to reach me: psingh9_be20@thapar.edu
 - 😄 Pronouns: He/His